Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/15_message_system/index.md

 ### Data in the library project

 First, create a `MessageData` class in the library project.
-It will allow us to create the xml file containing the messages.
+It will allow us to create the XML file containing the messages.

 ```csharp
 namespace Tutorial_Data